AWARE Trust Sterilisation Programme

 Collecting water from a manual borehole

-Project Location: The AWARE Trust Sterilisation Programme works in impoverished communal land villages within the six Trans Frontier Conservation Areas (TFCAs) – or Peace Parks - that Zimbabwe is involved in.
+Project Location: The AWARE Trust Sterilisation Programme works in impoverished communal land villages mostly within the six Trans Frontier Conservation Areas (TFCAs) – or Peace Parks - that Zimbabwe is involved in.
 TFCAs usually comprise trans-border National Parks and Wildlife Areas as well as the communal land villages that they are contiguous with.
 The concept of TFCAs is that by including the villages in the TFCAs, they will benefit directly from increased tourism in the area, whilst appreciating the need to conserve the adjacent natural ecosystems.

-Project Age Limit: Minimum 21 years, maximum age dependent on participant’s health
+Project Age Limit: Minimum 18 years, maximum age dependent on participant’s health

 Project Highlights: